Implementing Methods

 Keep LearnCard Weird!

 Before implementing methods on a Plugin object, it's best to get the types in order.
 In general, starting with the types can be easier to think through, and once they're in place, they can guide the implementation.
-To add types for methods, we use the third generic argument of the Plugin
+To add types for methods, we use the third generic argument of .

 The types above have defined a Plugin with three methods: get